ExpressionEngine/ExpressionEngine-User-Guide/source/templates/globals/single_variables.rst

 	{encode="{webmaster_email}" title="Contact Us"}

-The email address for the site, as specified in `Email Configuration <../../cp/admin/email_configuration.html>`_.
+The email address for the site, as specified in :doc:`Email Configuration </cp/admin/email_configuration>`.

 .. _global-xid-hash: